ggandor/y-combinator-tutorial/README.md

 A biological allegory
 ---
 The Y and Z combinators work a bit like loading the "genetic code" of a function into the function itself.
-The following analogy might sound weird, but I find it extremely illuminating: `Z` is like an ovum, `f-maker` is the sperm, while the child, `self-replicating-f`, is a curious organism that has the genetic information of both parents, but can reproduce itself without needing another individual.
-This is _not_ asexual reproduction, however: the child and its subsequent children are able to reproduce by _making an insemination happen inside themselves_.
+The following analogy might sound weird, but I find it extremely illuminating: `Z` (the "incubating" function) is like an ovum, `f-maker` (the argument) is the sperm, while the child, `self-replicating-f` (the return value), is a curious organism that has the genetic information of both parents, but can reproduce itself without needing another individual.
+This is _not_ asexual reproduction, however: the child and its subsequent children from then on are able to reproduce by _making an insemination happen inside themselves_.
 A bit of a mindfuck, yeah.